Digital Hearing Aids: Advanced & More Powerful Than Before!

 Analog hearing aids are usually cheaper and their volume controls are easier to use.
 Sound waves are converted into electrical signals, which are then amplified.

 Digital hearing aids are smaller and more powerful.
 They use modern technology to convert sound into numerical codes, which are then amplified.
 Information received about the sound’s direction, pitch and volume make it easier for the wearer to adjust the sound according to the noise in the surrounding environment and most models do this automatically.
 These offer better results than analog hearing aids and are more costly.
-“Nano Digital Hearing Aids” have become synonymous with digital hearing aids in the US and worldwide since thousands of consumers have started trusting the brand over the years.
+“Nano Digital Hearing Aids” has become synonymous with digital hearing aids in the US and worldwide since thousands of consumers have started trusting the brand over the years.

 Styles of hearing aids